 How to review the archival process

-1. As an earlier ‘how to’ has commented, it is important to have a review process built into each day’s work, a point in the working day of halting the process of accumulation, and engaging instead in reflection on what has been done to date.
+1. As other ‘how to’ discussions have commented, it is important to have a review process built into each day’s work, a point in the working day of halting the process of accumulation, and engaging instead in reflection on what has been done to date.
 This needs to be carried out on a regular and frequent basis in a research trip, for memory is finite and soon the minutiae of the activities engaged will fade unless there is some permanent record which is brought up to date in an iterative way, amending records because of the accumulation of new knowledge.

 2. The working day is a suitable time-frame for this, carrying it out towards the end of the day but with sufficient time allowed to repair any gaps that may be detected.
 This daily review process involves re-reading entries about documents or other materials that have been encountered and earlier written in a word-processing file or database, and also any more schematic notes of an aide memoir kind made in a research notebook.
 It can be used not only to spot gaps, but also to note puzzles, absences, and questions to be followed up.
 However, its main purpose is to make use of the fact that over the course of a working day the researcher’s knowledge will have increased about the materials they are working on, and so this accumulation of knowledge can be used to review and amend earlier recordings.